jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

     {% endfor %}
     {% endblock content %}

-The first thing to notice is the for loop in line 3 itereating over `articles_page.object_list` this variable provides us with a list of articles that we can then get information from.

-Once we have an article we add `<li>` for it to live and print out the relevant meta data.

-Notice how when adding both the category and tags lists we check first with an if statement for their existance.
-This is so we do not get something like "/ / )" if no categories or tags exist.
+The most important part of this is the `for loop` on line 3. `articles_page.object_list` holds a list of articles to be displayed.
+I use this to add info for each article to an `<li>` element.

 ### Some CSS Refinement

 The freshly added template looks almost exactly how I want it.
 But there are two issues from my perspective:

-When you are in the mobile view the meta-data for each post looks
+When I am in the mobile view the metadata for each post looks
 awkward:

 ![Alphabet Soup of Metadata on Mobile](/images/crushed_up_metadata.png)